The country is set to receive a total of $250 million to advance the Ghana Development Finance Project, the World Bank Group has revealed.

 The Financial Sector Development project which ends in 2023, is supporting the government of Ghana’s efforts to enhance financial sector stability and increase financial inclusion.

 Mr Laporte explained that “to the financial sector development project $30 million, we are supporting the Bank of Ghana to strengthen the regulatory and supervisory framework for Specialized Deposit‐taking Institutions (SDIs) and credit.

 With the ultimate goal to limit the recurrence of financial distress with increasing consumers stressed in Specialized Deposit-taking Institutions (SDI).”

-The Same project supports to the Ghana micro finance institutions network to ensure effective participation of industry associations including GHASALC In the regulatory reform.
+The Same project supports the Ghana microfinance institutions network to ensure the effective participation of industry associations including GHASALC In the regulatory reform.

 “…and I invite you to participate in this project”, he added.